-Liberal Arts: Academic disciplines such as language, history, or humanities that as language, histo help develop general and provide infor cultural concern. help develop general intellectual ability and provide information of general
+Liberal Arts: Academic disciplines such as language, history, or humanities that help develop general intellectual ability and provide information of general cultural concern.

 Orientation: Scheduled time for a student to become familiar with the College, its programs, policies and expectations.